tendermint/tendermint/docs/architecture/adr-042-state-sync.md

 request time.
 This solution would create an auxiliary data structure optimized for batch read/writes.

+Additionally the propsosals tend to vary on how they provide safety properties.

+**LightClient** Where a client can aquire the merkle root from the block headers synchronized from a trusted validator set.
+Subsets of the application state, called chunks can therefore be validated on receipt to ensure each chunk is part of the merkle root.

+**Majority of Peers** Where manifests of chunks along with checksums are downloaded and compared against versions provided by a majority of peers.

 #### Lazy StateSync
 An [initial specification](https://docs.google.com/document/d/15MFsQtNA0MGBv7F096FFWRDzQ1vR6_dics5Y49vF8JU/edit?ts=5a0f3629) was published by Alexis Sellier.
 In this design, the state has a given `size` of primitive elements (like